-Guidance Sections/pages of the doc. c) is related to attaining/maintaining completion criteria and/or interim performance targets.
-10. The plan includes an adaptive implementation program to ensure performance targets a completion criteria are achieved.
-The plan therefore includes arrangements for: a) coordinating, scheduling and/or triggering monitoring and reporting activities; b) periodically reviewing risks; c) addressing the consequences of significant environmental incidents (planned and unanticipated); and d) reviewing the plan under the following circumstances: > performance reports indicate targets/completion criteria may not be attained/maintained; or > following significant environmental incidents/events.
-Section 5.7 & 5.9 11.
-The plan outlines the purpose of monitoring and its functional relationship to operational decisions, including: a) to provide for 'early-control' (that management actions are effective) and 'early war (corrective actions are required) functions, to inform timely corrective actions; and b) to demonstrate the management objectives for protected matters have been, or are likely to, be met. ning' Section 5.8 12.
-The plan describes the monitoring methods that will be implemented, and: a) describes the sampling strategy and statistical analyses to be employed; b) justifies the sampling strategy/monitoring methods, including through capacity to demonstrate attainment of performance targets and/or completion criteria; and c) commits to engage appropriately qualified experts to design and conduct monitoring survey activities, and analyse monitoring results.
-Section 5.8 Table 10 g and 13.
-The plan includes commitments to report on plan implementation.
-This is achieved by: a) identifying relevant reporting obligations under the EPBC Act approval; b) specifying how plan implementation will be reported in accordance with those obligations; c) including a reporting template specifying key risk management, management measur monitoring and adaptive implementation activities/outcomes for the reporting periodand d) a schedule and triggers for reporting types (e.g. annual compliance, incident, noncompliance, contingency).
-Appendix o 14.
-Maps, plans, figures, images and sections used in the plan: a) show the offset area in a local and regional context; b) are clearly legible, including fine print, when printed on A4; c) include appropriate standard metric scales to represent the information (for example 1:100 000).
-Datum - plans and cross sections refer to AHD; d) have metric measurements, graphic bar scales, local grid lines and standards and not point or orientation of sections (include a key) are used throughout; and e) include title blocks in the lower right hand corner with the following information: EP number and project name, title and number of the plan, author, scale, date, source a date of data.
-Maps 1 - 4 BC 15.
-The plan uses the terms 'will' and 'must' when committing to actions, instead of 'where possible', 'as required', 'to the greatest extent possible', 'should' or 'may'.
-All 16.
-The footer or header of each page of the plan states the name of the project, EPBC #, the of the plan and sequential page numbering. date All 17.
-The plan includes a glossary of terms comprised of acronyms, terms open to different interpretations, not in common use, technical or defined in the approval conditions.
-Page 47
+Gui dan се Sections/pages of the doc.
+13. The a) b) c) e plan includes commitments to report on plan implementation.
+This is achieved by: identifying relevant reporting obligations under the EPBC Act approval; specifying how plan implementation will be reported in accordance with those obligations; including a reporting template specifying key risk management, management measure, monitoring and adaptive implementation activities/outcomes for the reporting period; and a schedule and triggers for reporting types (e.g. annual compliance, incident, noncompliance, contingency).
+Section 6 Appendix 4 14. (a) b) c) d) ps, plans, figures, images and sections used in the plan: show the offset area in a local and regional context; are clearly legible, including fine print, when printed on A4; include appropriate standard metric scales to represent the information (for example 1:100 000).
+Datum - plans and cross sections refer to AHD; have metric measurements, graphic bar scales, local grid lines and standards and north point or orientation of sections (include a key) are used throughout; and include title blocks in the lower right hand corner with the following information: EPBC number and project name, title and number of the plan, author, scale, date, source and date of data.
+Maps 1 - 4 15.
+15. The plan uses the terms 'will' and 'must' when committing to actions, instead of 'where possible', 'as required', 'to the greatest extent possible', 'should' or 'may'.
+16. footer or header of each page of the plan states the name of the project, EPBC #, the date he plan and sequential page numbering.
+All 17.
+17. The plan includes a glossary of terms comprised of acronyms, terms open to different interpretations, not in common use, technical or defined in the approval conditions.
+Page 46 18.
+Sections 5.8.3, (see below).
+Sections 5.8.3, 5.9 & 7 Tables 10, 11 & 14